2 nights starting from

 Guided by Arts and Crafts expert, Prof. Anne Anderson

 A full day on this tour is dedicated to GF Watts – his gallery, a classic example of Arts & Crafts architecture, the Watts Mortuary chapel is Victorian philanthropy at its best and Limnnerlease, his home, has reopened to the public with his great studio at its heart.
 Add to this Munstead Wood, Gertrude Jekyll’s home and Grade 1 listed garden, Godalming’s memorial Godalming’s memorial park, Prof. Anne and Dr Scott Anderson and this is a tour to savour.

 Day 1: Arrive independently at the Talbot Ripley Hotel from 15.00.
-This evening there will be a welcome reception, private dinner with wine and a talk by Prof. Anne Anderson - ‘Victorian Dreamers: Watts and Holloway’.
+This evening there will be a welcome reception, private dinner with wine and a talk by Prof. Anne Anderson - ‘Victorian Dreamers: GF Watts and Mary Watts’.

-Day 2: Norney Grange and the Red House.
+Day 2: Norney Grange, Busbridge Church and the Red House.

 Day 3: Watts Gallery, Mortuary and Limnerslease House.

 A full day at the excellent Watts Gallery in Compton, which is home to over 6,000 of Watts’ paintings and sculptures.
 Reopened in 2010 following extensive restoration, the gallery was originally founded by Watts and his wife Mary Fraser-Tytler in 1904 to showcase his work.
-To mark his 200th birthday the gallery is unveiling a special exhibition of a timeline of his life in art.
+To mark his 200th birthday the gallery unveiled a new exhibition of a timeline of this life in art.
 We will also visit the extraordinary Mortuary Chapel, designed by Mary Fraser-Tytler in the Gothic Revival style and paid for by Watts, the chapel was a gift to the villagers of Compton who helped to build it and decorate the interior - a classic example of Victorian philanthropy.
 After a light lunch we will have a tour of Limnerslease, Watts’ home and studio, which he commissioned from the Arts and Crafts architect Ernest George.
 Return to the hotel for approximately 17.30.